 - Experience a small learning community at a large research university.
 Coming to the second largest university in the nation can be a bit daunting to a first-year, transfer student.
 We provide opportunities for our T-L.E.A.R.N. students to build one-on-one relationships with faculty, staff, and other students on campus.

 - Enroll in Introduction to Research courses to produce a research proposal and poster presentation.
 Each course is 1 credit hour: Introduction to Research I is taken in the fall semester and Introduction to Research II is taken in the spring semester.
-The cost of the courses will be waived.

 - Engage in research with a faculty mentor.